eclipse-volttron/eclipse-volttron.github.io/content/ABOUT/About.md

 - [PNNL-led Campus Project Expands to Multiple Buildings (2016)](https://www.pnnl.gov/news-media/pnnl-led-campus-project-expands-multiple-buildings)

 **Contact Us**</br>
 If you have any questions, contact the Eclipse VOLTTRON team at <volttron@pnnl.gov>.
-W e look forward to working with you and are excited by the possibilities this technology can achieve.
+We look forward to working with you and are excited by the possibilities this technology can achieve.